Walking for Mind and Body

 - Reduced risk of chronic health conditions such as heart disease and hypertension

-And walking can deliver all these benefits without the use of chemical or pharmaceuticals!
+And walking can deliver all these benefits without the use of chemicals or pharmaceuticals!

 The list of the physical health benefits of walking is quite impressive, indeed.
 However, what you might find even more intriguing is the growing evidence that regular walking is good for your emotional balance and mental clarity.
 Many of us head outside for a stroll when we are feeling stressed or mentally cluttered, and there is good reason for this.
 Some of the most forward thinkers and creative minds of the past couple hundred years have been famous for taking walks in order to gain insight and boost creativity.
 Do the names Beethoven, Charles Darwin, Steve Jobs or Mark Zuckerberg mean anything to you?
 These forward-thinking individuals are known for being avid walkers.
 They found that walking could clear the mind and inspire innovation, and there are recent studies that back them up.